This week, I’m sharing my favorite personal banking tips with you.

 That’s changed now.

-In 2010, Citi tightened up on its credit-card lineup, dropping several of their most compelling rewards.
+Citi tightened up on its credit-card lineup, dropping several of their most compelling rewards.
 This was highlighted in a devastating column in the New York Times.

 Hilariously, Citi actually mailed out a note to cardholders trying to spin the reduction of benefits into something like ‘exciting new features’ — but it was obvious to anyone with a pulse that the most compelling rewards were being removed.